 - 2 strips lemon peel, made with a vegetable peeler

-Once it's heated, ladle into mugs (or other heatproof containers) and serve.
+Once it's heated, ladle your hot toddy into mugs (or other heatproof containers) and serve.
 Don't worry about fishing out the spices and peel - they add to the warming, festive feel.
 Just make sure your guests know they're in there to avoid any choking hazards!

-If you don't have whole cloves, star anise and all the other spices and flavours already stocked in your pantry - have no fear!
-Our handy mulling spices kit contains everything you need in the perfect ratios to give your festive tipple a spicy kick.
-Simply empty your wine, cider or juice into a large saucepan, tip in the mulling spices and gently stir over a low heat until hot (but not boiling).
+If you don't feel like buying cloves, star anise and cinnamon sticks in bulk, don't worry – grab a mulled wine spice kit off the shelf instead.
+Containing everything you need (in the perfect ratios) to give your festive tipple a spicy kick, simply add your kit to the wine, cider or juice of your choice and gently stir it over a low heat until hot (but not boiling).

-Or, if you fancy something really fuss-free, our award-winning spiced mulled wine comes in a 2.25L wine box (it's just been ranked number 1 mulled wine by Good Housekeeping!) making it perfect for parties.
-Empty into a saucepan (or microwave in mugs) for mulled wine in an instant!
+Or, if you fancy something really fuss-free, our award-winning spiced mulled wine comes in a 2.25L wine box, making it perfect for parties.
+Empty it into a saucepan (or microwave it in mugs) for mulled wine in an instant!

-After you've made mulled wine once, you can play around with flavour profiles to suit your taste.
+After you've made mulled wine once, you can play around with different flavours to suit your taste.
 We like adding a vanilla pod, split in half, to ours, or a couple of bay leaves!
+Here are a few different recipes to get you started…